cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 But the tiny organisms are still in there; still ticking over relentlessly.
 Maybe working a bit more like a distributed ecosystem now that we have begun to understand them, is a way forward: the biggest tech powerhouses are disrupting everything through that, so I think art practice and science needs to be leaders in that and not just users of existing formats.

-DeadWood was part of Rod's ongoing advocacy to open up his science community to diverse art & technical cultures and so its less about festival programming and more about ongoing conversations which feels much more organic.
+DeadWood was part of Rod and his department's ongoing advocacy to open up his science community to diverse art & technical cultures and so its less about festival programming and more about ongoing conversations which feels much more organic.
 We probably first started talking back in 2010 and we've not run headlong into a project together (until recently, more on that soon) as often happens and I think that's really valuable.

 I'm reading into alot here but it's based on a feeling that events take up so much logistical energy you can end up with barely any time to make work; it's a problem for many artists like me that spend alot of time initiating projects and having to build contexts for their work where they can so a haven to reflect is essential as much as a strong studio practice.